Fody/Home/pages/addin-development.md

  * Exceptions thrown from an addin will be caught and interpreted as a build error.
 So this will stop the build.
  * The exception information will be logged to the MSBuild `BuildEngine.LogErrorEvent` method.
  * If the exception type is `WeavingException` then it will be interpreted as an "error".
-So the addin is explicitly throwing an exception with the intent of stopping processing and logging a simple message to the build log.
+So the addin is explicitly throwing an exception with the intent of stopping processing and logging a message to the build log.
 In this case the message logged will be the contents of `WeavingException.Message` property.
 If the `WeavingException` has a property `SequencePoint` then that information will be passed to the build engine so a user can navigate to the error.
  * If the exception type is *not* a `WeavingException` then it will be interpreted as an "unhandled exception".
 So something has gone seriously wrong with the addin.
 It most likely has a bug.
 In this case message logged be much bore verbose and will contain the full contents of the Exception.
 The code for getting the message can be found here in [ExceptionExtensions](https://github.com/Fody/Fody/blob/master/FodyCommon/ExceptionExtensions.cs).